teambit/docs/docs/best-practices.md

 The [components storage (scope)](/docs/workspace#components-storage-scope) should not be committed.
 By default, it is created under the `git` folder, so they are gitignored.

-## Import Often

-When working within a team, try and import remote changes for components often.
-Prefer integrating your work with your team's often to avoid handling larger changes.
-Importing remote changes often helps mitigate many integration issues.

-## Share Often

-When you have a small and meaningful version of a component, share it.
-Small, incremental changes are easier to handle and use by other developers.
-Sharing often means integrating small changes.
-This is easier to merge and reduces the chances and severity of merge conflicts.

 ## Prefer Using Package Managers

 Unless you need to change components, prefer installing components using package managers.
 This simplifies a project's structure by fetching the code in its distributed form.
 Treating components as any other external package simplifies a project's build process as well.